Building consent and inspections process

 Examples of work that does require a building consent:

-- Structural building - additions, alterations, re-piling, demolition
+- Structural building - additions, alterations, re-piling, some demolitions

 - Relocating a building